Feminist empiricism: Example

-Epistemological Perspectives
+Epistemological perspectives

 Standpoint feminism

 Among other criticisms, standpoint feminism also known as anti-rational, argues that feminist empiricism cannot explain the way the political world works because the foundations on which it is built are based on the same gendered assumptions that all mainstream scientific inquiries face.
 Feminist empiricism argues that, because of its epistemological outlook, it can tackle this inherent gender bias within scientific inquiry.

-Post-modern feminism
+Postmodern feminism

-Post-structural/post-modern feminist epistemology is entirely discursive, seeking to develop understanding through social analysis; to interpret rather than explain feminist theories in the political world.
+Post-structural/postmodern feminist epistemology is entirely discursive, seeking to develop understanding through social analysis; to interpret rather than explain feminist theories in the political world.

 Feminist empiricism is more likely to favor qualitative data.
 Objective measurements are seen as important to eliminating the gender bias that exists.
 Post-structuralism is inherently opposed to the idea of an objective truth in the social sciences.
 The belief is that those who study within the human sciences are ensnared by the same structures that affect the society in which they study.
 Post-structural feminism critiques the belief that any viewpoint is impartial; knowledge is not found but constructed.
-A specific result of this disagreement is the way in which the two theories view gender: feminist empiricism claims that gender variables are based on biological sex, while post-structural/post-modern feminism sees gender as a socially constituted entity.
+A specific result of this disagreement is the way in which the two theories view gender: feminist empiricism claims that gender variables are based on biological sex, while post-structural/postmodern feminism sees gender as a socially constituted entity.